We collect your personal data in a number of ways including:

 We may also process your personal data where:

-- we have your specific or, where necessary, explicit consent to do so (for example, when you agree to us contacting you about careers services after you leave or your use one of our wellbeing or student support services);
+- we have your specific or, where necessary, explicit consent to do so (for example, when you use one of our wellbeing or student support services)

 For the purposes referred to in this privacy notice and relying on the legal bases for processing, we may share your personal data with others within the University and certain third parties.

 Under GDPR the processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.
 Marketing is also governed by the Privacy and Electronic Communication Regulations 2003 (PECR).

 We may use your personal data for marketing processes, which includes passing your details to a third party to anonymise the data.
 This data is then used to help us to target our marketing activities.
 We do not sell your data to other organisations for marketing purposes or any other purposes.

 During your time as a student we will also use your personal details to alert you to events and services of relevance to your studies and interests (for example, via the KU Extra portal).